Tucker-Gilligan/compliment-generator/README.md

 ## Technology Used

 ### Client
-- ReactJS (Functional Components with React Hooks)
+- ReactJS - Functional Components with React Hooks
 - CSS (vanilla CSS)
 - Vercel for deployment